You have no items in your shopping cart.

-Moana Instant Lifting Mask ($106 in the shop) has got it all.
+Moana Instant Lifting Mask ($106) has got it all.
 Firstly, it instantly lifts and tightens the skin, while improving skin tone and texture.
 Secondly, it reduces fine lines and wrinkles.
 Thirdly, it even helps reduce the appearance of dark circles and under-eye bags.
 Formulated with Moana’s signature New Zealand red seaweed, which is packed with marine glycans that aid communication between cells, manuka honey and extracts from exotic New Zealand native plants, this multi-tasking mask leaves skin restored, plump and hydrated.

 Skinfinite The Balm ($45) is a soothing, anti-aging gel with perfluorodecalin, an ingredient that delivers oxygen to the skin, and several antioxidants.
 It can be used as a daily moisturizer, or to target areas that require some TLC.
 The Balm is especially kind to dry, sensitive and stressed skin.
 It reduces redness, inflammation and discomfort and is ideal for use after sun.
 The Balm even makes light work of recovering insect bites.
 It’s rather good as an after shave, as well, so don’t be surprised if the man in your life makes a grab for it.